Background pattern

 Pregnancy, breastfeeding, and fertility

-There is insufficient data on the use of pantoprazole in pregnant women.
-Pantoprazole has been excreted in human breast milk.
+There is not enough data on the use of pantoprazole in pregnant women.
+It has been reported that in humans, pantoprazole is excreted in breast milk.

-Pantoprazol Durban has no influence or insignificant influence on the ability to drive or operate machinery.
+Pantoprazol Durban has no or negligible influence on the ability to drive or use machines.

 Pantoprazol Durban contains sodium

-This medication contains less than 1 mmol (23 mg) of sodium per tablet, which is essentially "sodium-free."
+This medicine contains less than 1 mmol (23 mg) of sodium per tablet, which is essentially "sodium-free".

 Take the tablets 1 hour before meals without chewing or breaking them and swallow them whole with water.